 - Employee satisfaction

-While both of the above contribute to staff engagement, they do not alone cause it.
+While both of the above contribute to employee engagement, they do not alone cause it.
 Employees may be happy, for example, but not particularly motivated to work hard for the organization.
-Likewise, employees may be satisfied with their employers and what they’re paid to do, but not motivated enough to go the extra mile.
+Likewise, employees may be satisfied with their employers and what they’re paid to do, but not motivated enough to go that extra mile.

-The challenge, therefore, is to find the right blend of engagement variables that will make employees feel motivated to go the extra mile every day.
+The challenge, therefore, is to find the right blend of engagement variables that will make employees feel motivated to go the few miles every day.
 This can be influenced by factors such as location, culture, individual values and characteristics, processes, communication, and so on.

 Every team is susceptible to changes in engagement levels, making it necessary to continuously monitor and tweak your employee engagement strategy.

 Now that we’ve talked about what employee engagement is, let’s turn to why it’s important.

 As mentioned, there is a lot of evidence citing the importance of employee engagement.
 Consider some of these statistics as an indicator of how much your peers value employee engagement:

 - In a Harvard Business Review survey of more than 500 business executives, 71% ranked employee engagement as very important to achieving overall success.

 - According to Gallup, highly engaged business units result in 21% greater profitability.

 - Also according to Gallup, highly engaged business units with traditionally high employee churn rates achieve 59% less turnover.